 - Illustrate how archaeological data is used to reconstruct past cultures.

-- Outline the general evolutionary transitions in human culture.
+- Outline the major transitions in cultural evolution.

 - Illustrate the use of historic archaeology.